paintparty/bling/README.md

 <div align="center"><img src="resources/docs/chromed/malli-explain-missing-key_dark-0.7.0.png" width="700px"/></div>

-You can also pass an option trailing options map to customize the appearance of the printed output.
+You can also pass an optional trailing options map to customize the appearance of the printed output.
 In the example below, we are leaving out the display of the schema within the callout block:

 ```Clojure
 (explain-malli